 The burning of wet timber in particular can lead to serious particulate emissions that the EPA has said have a major impact on the climate and human health.
-Last week, the UK brought in restrictions on the sale of wet wood in a bid to to cut air pollution.
+In 2021, the UK brought in restrictions on the sale of wet wood in a bid to to cut air pollution.

 HELP US INVESTIGATE

-By speaking to experts and using Freedom of Information, we want to examine how the State plans to tackle air pollution from wood fuel burning under the National Clean Air Strategy and how successful the voluntary wood fuel quality scheme has been to date.
+By speaking to experts and using Freedom of Information, we want to examine how the State plans to tackle air pollution from wood fuel burning under the National Clean Air Strategy and investigate how successfully the new regulations are being implemented.